-Our board of directors concluded that our fund is on track to meet it objectives and has outperformed its benchmark.
+Our board of directors concluded that our fund has consistently beaten its benchmark on a five year rolling monthly basis.

-5. Costs charged to the fund
+🚳 5.
+Costs charged to the fund

-In this section we assess the costs charged to the fund and whether these are reasonable for the level of service we provide to our investors (or the level of service we receive from third parties on your behalf).
-We have used the costs of the largest share class to provide a summary of costs.
+In this section we assess the costs charged to the fund, which are paid by you in order to invest in our fund.
+We assess whether these costs are reasonable for the level of service we provide you (or the level of service we receive from third parties on your behalf).